If you’re having issues with odour from Spicer Landfill, please contact Porirua City Council.

 Odour can only be measured by the human nose currently.

 The duty officers who respond to odour complaints have all been trained on how to assess odour, and we have a standardised system to record the odour monitoring undertaken.
-(XLS 253 KB) (link to excel sheet?)
+(XLS 253 KB)

 What makes the odours?